siege-of-orison/day-night-cycles/README.md

-# A tool that displays the day/night cycles on Orison (Star Citizen' game's planet) in real time, based on the client's time zone.
+# A tool that displays the day/night cycles on Orison (Star Citizen game's planet) in real time, based on the client's time zone.

 # Disclaimer